mrevilg/Clock-Conversion/README.md

 2. ClockDictTXTIMP - ClockDict with txt to Dict import
 3. ClockImport - datetime module/class import
-4. ClockString - Using only slice manipulation, no import of any kind
+4. ClockString - Using only slice manipulation, no import of any kind 5.AgeInSeconds - Tells you your age in seconds